The Free Windows 10 Upgrade Offer wrapped up in 2016, but upgrades to the operating system continue. Windows 10 upgrade problems persist too.

 Microsoft hopes you’ll do an in-place upgrade of Windows 10 if you’re eligible.
 If you are eligible for a free Windows 10 upgrade but want to start fresh you can do that too by grabbing the Windows 10 Download tool.

 Update: Unless you snagged a key before the offer ended, you can’t do a clean Windows 10 install for free.
 You can purchase a USB drive with the operating system from the Microsoft Store.

 Windows 10 Upgrade Problems: Something Happened Error

-Microsoft has a tool to automatically fix this issue and it is called the Windows Update Troubleshooter.
-If you’re an experienced user you can manually try and fix this with the Command Prompt by following these instructions.
+Microsoft has a tool to automatically fix the Something Happened problem called the Windows Update Troubleshooter.
+If you’re an experienced user, you can manually fix this with the Command Prompt by following these instructions.

 Windows 10 Upgrade Problems: Windows 10 Will Not Run on This PC Issue

 Some are reporting that the upgrade tells them “Windows 10 is compatible with their PC \but some devices don’t work.”
 If that’s the case for you, do the update anyway.
 After the upgrade finishes, you can have Windows Update download any new drivers for the devices inside your notebook, desktop or tablet that won’t function properly.